Greece Moments Greece Moments

 Getting to Andros Island

-The island of Andros does not have an airport and is only by ferry from Rafina (Athens East) or via the neighboring islands Tinos, Mykonos or Syros arrival-able.
+The island of Andros does not have an airport and can only be reached by ferry from Rafina (Athens East) or via the neighboring islands Tinos, Mykonos or Syros.
 There are currently no direct connections from the port of Piraeus (Athens South).

-→ This article gives you all the necessary information for your journey by ferry to Andros: Ferries in Greece
+→ This article gives you all the information you need for your journey by ferry to Andros: Ferries in Greece

 rafina hafen athen griechenland faehre